mjsorribas/telegram-cli/README.md

 * Implement once server is hooked, like this (I guess) and
 * [Ember.js Asynchronous Routing](http://emberjs.com/guides/routing/asynchronous-routing/)

-* User page (Non loggedin or non following user can see latest 10 posts of a user)
 * User can set his/her profile avatar (Upload and save it)
 * User can repost(retweet) a post from another user
 * Notification of new post from following users
-* User can reset password / sent by email (Need Email service)

 #### Additional